 Grassland means terrestrial ecosystems dominated by herbaceous or shrub vegetation for at least 5 years continuously.
 It includes meadows or pasture that is cropped for hay, but excludes land cultivated for other crop production and cropland lying temporarily fallow.
-Grassland further excludes continuously forested areas as defined in Article 29(3)(d) of Directive 2018/2001, unless these are agroforestry systems which include land-use systems where trees are managed together with crops or animal production systems in agricultural settings.
+Grassland further excludes continuously forested areas as defined in Article 29(3)(d) of Directive (EU) 2018/2001 as amended by Directive (EU) 2023/2413, unless these are agroforestry systems which include land-use systems where trees are managed together with crops or animal production systems in agricultural settings.
 The dominance of herbaceous or shrub vegetation means that their combined ground cover is larger than the canopy cover of trees.

-Human intervention means managed grazing, mowing, cutting, harvesting or burning;
+Human intervention means managed grazing, mowing, cutting, harvesting or burning.